Leaky Gut Syndrome: A Gateway to Developing New Adult Food Allergies?

 Understanding Your Results

-- Negative or very low IgE levels — May suggest that an IgE-mediated allergy to that specific food is unlikely, though non-IgE-mediated sensitivities cannot be ruled out
+- Negative or very low IgE levels — May suggest that an IgE-mediated allergy to that specific food is unlikely, though non-IgE-mediated sensitivities cannot be ruled out by this test alone.

 Frequently Asked Questions